bongiozzo/musica_mustdie/output/band_vandenplas.md

 # Vanden Plas

-Дискография
-"Colour Temple" 1995, Progressive
-"Accult" 1996, Progressive
-"The God Thing" 1997, Progressive
-"Far Off Grace" 1999, Progressive
-"Spirit Of Live" 2000, Progressive
-"Beyond Daylight" 2002, Progressive
-"Christ.O" 2006, Progressive
-"The Seraphic Clockwork" 2010, Progressive
+## Дискография

+### "Colour Temple" 1995, Progressive

+Father
+Push
+When The Wind Blows
+My Crying
+Soul Survives
+Anytime
+Judas
+Back To Me
+How Many Tears
+Fire (Bonus Track)
+Days Of Thunder (Bonus Track)

+### "Accult" 1996, Progressive

+Intro / My Crying
+Intro / Kayleigh
+Father
+Georgia On My Mind
+How Many Tears
+Des Hauts, Des Bas
+Spanish Rain
+Days Of Thunder
+Raining In My Heart (Bonus Track

+### "The God Thing" 1997, Progressive

+Fire Blossom
+Rainmaker
+Garden Of Stones
+In You: I Believe
+Day I Die
+Crown Of Thorns
+We're Not God
+Salt In My Wounds
+You Fly
+Spanish Rain (bonus)
+Days Of Thunder (bonus)
+Raining In My Heart )bonus)

+### "Far Off Grace" 1999, Progressive

+I Can See
+Far Off Grace
+Into the Sun
+Where Is The Man
+Iodic Rain
+I Don't Miss You
+Inside Of Your Head
+Fields Of Hope
+I'm In You
+Kiss Of Death (Bonus Track)

+### "Spirit Of Live" 2000, Progressive

+I Can See
+Into The Sun
+Soul Survives
+How Many Tears
+I Don't Miss You (Euro Version)
+Journey To Paris
+Spirit Of Life
+Iodic Rain
+Far Off Grace
+Kiss Of Death (Euro Version)
+Rainmaker
+You Fly (American Version)

+### "Beyond Daylight" 2002, Progressive

+1. Nightwalker
+2. Cold Wind
+3. Scarlet Flowerfields
+4. Healing Tree
+5. End Of All Days
+6. Free The Fire
+7. Can You Hear Me
+8. Phoenix
+9. Beyond Daylight

+Bonus track on initial pressing: Point Of No Return (Kansas cover)

+### "Christ.O" 2006, Progressive

+1. Christ 0 05:35
+2. Postcard to God 06:17
+3. Wish You Were Here 09:14
+4. Silently 08:31
+5. Shadow I Am 05:28
+6. Fireroses Dance 06:03
+7. Somewhere Alone in the Dark 05:30
+8. January Sun 10:05
+9. Lost in Silence 04:19

+Line Up:
+Andy Kuntz - Vocals
+Stephan Lill - Guitar
+Torsten Reichert - Bass
+Gunter Werno - Keyboards
+Andreas Lill - Drums

+Bonus track on initial pressing:
+10. Gethsemane

+"Christ.0" is a concept album inspired by Alexandre Dumas' novel "The Count of Monte Cristo"

+### "The Seraphic Clockwork" 2010, Progressive

+1. Frequency 06:15
+2. Holes In The Sky 05:25
+3. Scar of an Angel 07:26
+4. Sound of Blood 06:47
+5. The Final Murder 09:53
+6. Quicksilver 08:54
+7. Rush of Silence 09:22
+8. On My Way to Jerusalem 12:51

+The digipak features a Bonus-Track and a multimedia video.

+Bonus-Track:
+9. Eleyson - (5:34)

+Multimedia video:
+Numquid Dari Pars II - Numquid Dari Pars III

+The Bonus-Track is taken from the Rock-Oratorium "Ludus Danielis"

 ## Отношения с другими группами